zShanCS/tickup/backend/readme.md

 ```
 --reload flag is only for development.

+Now go to the url given as output of above command and move to '/docs'
+ to see the full power of Tickup
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.